Discipline and Dismissal of Classified Employees

 The following are examples of conduct subject to disciplinary action.
 This list is not exhaustive.

-• Neglect of duties, loafing or wasting work time.
+• Neglect of duties, loafing or wasting work time, or failure to meet a reasonable and objective measure of efficiency and productivity.

 • Creating or contributing to unhealthy or unsanitary conditions.

-• Violating safety rules or accepted safety practices.
+• Creating a condition hazardous to another person on the premises.
+Violating safety rules or accepted safety practices.

 • Fighting, encouraging a fight, or threatening, attempting, or causing injury to another person on the premises.

-• Refusing to follow instructions or to perform designated work that may be required or refusing to adhere to established rules and regulations.
+• Refusing to follow instructions or to perform designated work that may be required or refusing to adhere to established rules and regulations, including those of affiliated hospitals, clinics and/or agencies where they are assigned to work..

 • Repeated tardiness or absenteeism; absence without proper notification of the supervisor; absence without satisfactory reason; or unavailability for work.